An astronomy workshop for Hawaiʻi STEM Teachers

 Our teacher participants will:

-• Develop knowledge about state-of-the-art topics and methods in astronomy research being conducted in Hawai`i
+• Develop knowledge about state-of-the-art topics and methods in astronomy research being conducted in Hawaiʻi

 A list of Frequently Asked Questions is HERE.
 If you have further questions, please feel free to Contact Us.